 \subsection{Temperature Modeling on Intel Lab Dataset}

-In this subsection, the presented algorithm is exemplified on a realistic two dimensional spatio-temporal environment \cite{Intel} in which $54$ sensors were arranged in Intel lab and the temperature is recorded.
-It is assumed herein that the sensor indices represent the location of the sensors over space, $\bm{x}$, and every $30$ seconds presents the time step over time, $\bm{d}$.
+In this subsection, the presented algorithm is exemplified on a realistic two-dimensional spatiotemporal environment \cite{Intel} in which $54$ sensors were arranged in Intel lab and the temperature is recorded.
+It is assumed herein that the sensor indices represent the location of the sensors over space, $\bm{x}$, and time, $\bm{d}$.
 The time, $\bm{d}$, is arranged from $301$ seconds to $400$ seconds (with $1$ second interval) and $52$ sensors are used (the sensors number $5$ and $15$ are not used to reduce outliers).
 Consequently, by having $100$ and $52$ data points in each direction, the total number of the data points equals $5200$.
-To reduce the outliers, the data set is filtered by a 2D Gaussian filter with variance $5$ and size $6\times6$.
-To train and validate, this data set is divided over time randomly with $80\%$ for training and $20\%$ for validation.
-For training in total there are $4160$ data points, and there are $1040$ points for validation.
+To reduce the outliers, the dataset is filtered by a 2D Gaussian filter with variance $5$ and size $6\times6$.
+To train and validate, this dataset is divided over time randomly with $80\%$ for training and $20\%$ for validation.
+Totally, there are $4160$ data points for training, and there are $1040$ points for validation.

-Therefore the total computational time to train the H-KRLS is $1.11$ seconds.
-The maximum magnitude of recorded error is found to be $3.11$, as the maximum values of the data set is $25$ Celsius, the normalized error is $0.1244$.
+Therefore the total computational time to train the D-KRLS is $1.11$ seconds.
+The maximum magnitude of recorded error is found to be $3.11$, as the maximum values of the dataset is $25^\circ$C, the normalized error is $0.1244$.